 Rule 3-600 of the Rules of Professional Conduct of the State Bar of California, applicable to all California attorneys, provides, in part:

-In representing an organization, a [lawyer] shall conform his or her representation to the concept that the client is the organization itself.
+A lawyer employed or retained by an organization shall conform his or her representation to the concept that the client is the organization itself, acting through its duly authorized directors, officers, employees, members, shareholders, or other constituents overseeing the particular engagement.

 Because the individual members of the Laguna Sur Villas Community Association did not consult with or retain the association's lawyers they were not clients of the law firm representing the association.
 The Court of Appeal rejected the argument of the homeowners that they were the true clients because the association was faceless and could act only in a representative capacity, and that they were the persons for whose benefit the lawsuit was brought and were paying for the attorneys' legal services through their assessments.
 The court pointed out that the California Supreme Court had recently1 refused to create a so-called fiduciary exception to the attorney-client privilege.